 - Be on the lookout for pyramid and Ponzi schemes.
 A pyramid scheme happens when a huckster claims he can turn a small investment into huge profits.
-For example, getting in the “ground floor” of a resort development that will require more investment from new investors—who you are expected to recruit.
-A Ponzi scheme is similar, except it is the fraudster who recruits the new investors—until he can’t find any and scheme collapses.
+For example, getting in the “ground floor” of a resort development will require more investment from new investors—who you are expected to recruit.
+A Ponzi scheme is similar, except it is the fraudster who recruits the new investors—until he can’t find any and the scheme collapses.

 - Be wary if you are asked to pay in advance for the right to participate in a real estate purchase (beyond the typical “earnest money deposit” frequently required when you have made an actual offer).

-- Check the credentials of real estate professionals you are working with in foreign countries.
+- Check the credentials of real estate professionals you are working within foreign countries.

 - Deal only with registered banking institutions.
 Your local bank may be able to help you find a bank that it has a relationship with already.